 The Institute of Public Policy has permanently opened a call for papers, and any interested author may submit a text for publication in our regular series.
 All proposals, as long as adhering to IPP general principles and guidelines for publication (below) will be quickly analyzed by our publications coordination team.
 To submit a text, please send us an email to firstname.lastname@example.org.

-Preferably, the main goal will be to adapt and update a final master’s dissertation, already completed, in a policy paper, policy brief or report, in order to broaden the space for public debate with the publication of quality papers in the areas of IPP intervention, which may have important implications for public policies.
+IPP expand this initiative to include Master Dissertations.
+These which must be within our scope of research, will be adapted into a policy paper, policy brief or report, in order to broaden the space for public debate of the publication with papers which may have important implications for public policies.

 Policy paper: Maximum 75,000 characters with spaces